Shaddai

 Last week's parashah (i.e., parashat Chukat) recounted how Sihon, the king of Amorites, and Og, the king of Bashan, tried to prevent the Jewish people from passing through their borders to get to the Promised Land.
 Both kings decided to wage war against Israelites, and both were decisively defeated.

-This week we find Israel encamped along the borders of Moab, east of the Jordan River, finally ready to enter the Promised Land.
-When Balak, the king of Moab, considered what Israel had done to the Amorites, however, he sought the aid of the neighboring Midianites and sent emissaries to hire a "seer" named Balaam to curse Israel so that they would be defeated in the forthcoming battle.
+This week we find Israel encamped near the borders of Moab, east of the Jordan, finally ready to enter the Promised Land.
+When Balak, the king of Moab, considered what Israel had done to the Amorites, however, he sought the aid of the neighboring Midianites and sent emissaries to hire an Aramean "seer" named Balaam to curse Israel so that they would be defeated in the forthcoming battle.

 The parashah begins: